robomakery/study_chibios_linux/README.md

 ### Eclipse Neon and plug-ins

 Although we already installed Eclipse from the official repository, we will use a newer Eclipse, which is "Neon".
-(However, by installing Eclipse with command line, we can easily have required tools for Eclipse.)
+(However, by installing Eclipse with command line, we can easily have required tools like JDK for Eclipse.)

 In order to get Eclipse Neon,
 - visit this link [>>>](http://www.eclipse.org/downloads/packages/eclipse-ide-cc-developers/neon2).
-- If you click "Download" button on the web page, it might give you a flie "eclipse-inst-linux64.tar.gz".
+- If you click "Download" button on the web page, it might give you a flie **"eclipse-inst-linux64.tar.gz"**.
 - Extract the file (either using gunzip in the terminal or right clicking in the file browser).
 - Go to the directory and run the installer by right clicking "eclipse-inst" in the file browser.
+- Choose **"C/C++"** environment.
 - That will automatically install Eclipse Neon but you can update by visiting **"Help > Check for Updates"**.

 Once the Eclipse installation is done,